remcohaszing/monaco-yaml/README.md

 ## Installing

 `yarn add monaco-yaml`
-See `demo/index.html` as an example.
 Both vs loader and ESM are supported.
+See `examples` directory for esm and umd examples.

 ## Development